japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend-DriverEndpoint.md

 extends CoarseGrainedClusterMessage
 ----

-NOTE: `StatusUpdate` is sent when `CoarseGrainedExecutorBackend` xref:executor:CoarseGrainedExecutorBackend.adoc#statusUpdate[sends task status updates to the driver].
+NOTE: `StatusUpdate` is sent when `CoarseGrainedExecutorBackend` executor:CoarseGrainedExecutorBackend.md#statusUpdate[sends task status updates to the driver].

-When `StatusUpdate` is received, DriverEndpoint requests the xref:scheduler:CoarseGrainedSchedulerBackend.adoc#scheduler[TaskSchedulerImpl] to xref:scheduler:TaskSchedulerImpl.adoc#statusUpdate[handle the task status update].
+When `StatusUpdate` is received, DriverEndpoint requests the scheduler:CoarseGrainedSchedulerBackend.md#scheduler[TaskSchedulerImpl] to scheduler:TaskSchedulerImpl.md#statusUpdate[handle the task status update].

-If the xref:scheduler:Task.adoc#TaskState[task has finished], DriverEndpoint updates the number of cores available for work on the corresponding executor (registered in xref:scheduler:CoarseGrainedSchedulerBackend.adoc#executorDataMap[executorDataMap]).
+If the scheduler:Task.md#TaskState[task has finished], DriverEndpoint updates the number of cores available for work on the corresponding executor (registered in scheduler:CoarseGrainedSchedulerBackend.md#executorDataMap[executorDataMap]).

-NOTE: DriverEndpoint uses ``TaskSchedulerImpl``'s xref:ROOT:configuration-properties.adoc#spark.task.cpus[spark.task.cpus] as the number of cores that became available after the task has finished.
+NOTE: DriverEndpoint uses ``TaskSchedulerImpl``'s ROOT:configuration-properties.md#spark.task.cpus[spark.task.cpus] as the number of cores that became available after the task has finished.

 DriverEndpoint <<makeOffers, makes an executor resource offer on the single executor>>.

-When DriverEndpoint found no executor (in xref:scheduler:CoarseGrainedSchedulerBackend.adoc#executorDataMap[executorDataMap]), you should see the following WARN message in the logs:
+When DriverEndpoint found no executor (in scheduler:CoarseGrainedSchedulerBackend.md#executorDataMap[executorDataMap]), you should see the following WARN message in the logs:

 ```
 WARN Ignored task status update ([taskId] state [state]) from unknown executor with ID [executorId]